 Pain that lasts for weeks or months is unlikely to be caused by a life-threatening emergency.
 The issue is more likely related to the muscles or skeletal structure.

-Heart problems are less likely to cause pain that:
+Heart problems are

 - lasts for only a few moments

 - goes away when taking a deep breath

 - only affects a specific point on the chest

 - is relieved when the area of the chest is massaged